bcarlson/pwf/docs/blocks/workout.md

 - **Type:** `string`
 - **Required:** No

-Reference to the WPS plan this workout was based on.
+Reference to the PWF plan this workout was based on.

 ```yaml
 - plan_id: "beginner-strength-v1"